marvin-j97/lemna/README.md

 Quickly scaffold and deploy AWS Lambda handlers powered by Javascript or Typescript.

-Lemna will transpile, bundle and upload your code, no more tedious code deploying to Lambda.
+Lemna will transpile, bundle and upload your code - no more tedious code deploying to Lambda.

 Dependencies will be bundled into your code using Rollup, so only required code is uploaded (dev dependencies will be ignored).